FilipFas/TradingandServerProjectUSI/README.md

 *Also the website will be accessible only during the following hours (from 6:00 to 18:00 CET) to avoid excessive bandwidth usage.*

 ## Contact Information
-For inquiries, feedback, or contributions, please contact [insert contact information].
+For inquiries, feedback, or contributions, please contact fasolfi@usi.ch.

 ## Credits and Attribution
 Financial data sourced from BinanceAPI .